ozon/b3-plugin-weaponlimiterbf3/README.md

 Notes
 -----
-Note [EA´s ROH](https://help.ea.com/article/battlefield-rules-of-conduct) if you want to use the plugin on ranked servers!
+Note [EA's ROH](https://help.ea.com/article/battlefield-rules-of-conduct) if you want to use the plugin on ranked servers!
 Weapons are not restricted by this Plugin.
 The Players can select and use them.
 But he must live with the consequences.
 I have no closures due to this plugin known.
 But be warned.